romamik/blog.romamik.com/src/content/blog/2025-09-23-building-typed-eval.md

 The enum-based approach works, but storing multiple types directly in an enum is not very flexible.
 A cleaner solution is to store compiled functions in a type-erased box, using `Box<dyn Any>`.

+I believe most readers know `Box<dyn Any>`, but just in case: it is a type that allows storing a value of any type, and then downcasting back to that type.

 `TypedCompiledFunction<T>` is a concrete type that can be stored in a `Box<dyn Any>` and later downcasted.
 We also store the `TypeId` of the return type, so we can safely downcast and call the function.